jgheithcock/heithcockdotcom/_posts/scavengerhunts/2012-art-at-hogwarts/index.md

 excerpt: "The sequel."
 coverImage:
   src: "https://www.elsworthartworks.com/images/oil/landscapes/mendocino_coast_sunset_1080.jpg"
-  alt: "The first map and the snitch"
+  alt: "The painting for the clue 'Stand on a cliff, overlooking the ocean'"
   width: 864
   height: 1080
 date: "2012-12-25"